QGB 2025

 Joseph Ben Geloun

-LIPN, Université Paris 13
+LIPN, Université Sorbonne Paris Nord

 Thomas Muller